Loading

 Reform of the Adult Migrant English Program (AMEP)

-Further details on this consultation process and the new AMEP business model can be found at Reform of the Adult Migrant English Program (AMEP).
+Details on the key aspects of the new AMEP business model, and the components of the extensive consultation process undertaken over 2019 to 2024, can be found at Reform of the Adult Migrant English Program (AMEP).

 Legislative changes to the Adult Migrant English Program (AMEP)